 Table 2 also shows average values of attendance zone shape.
 The mean value for CV is .15.
-This shows that, in a typical attendance zone, 85 percent of the school-aged children “can see each other” without their lines-of-sight pass through the zone’s boundary (see the online methodological appendix for details).
+This shows that, in a typical attendance zone, 85 percent of the school-aged children “can see each other” without their lines-of-sight passing through the zone’s boundary (see the online methodological appendix for details).
 Similarly, the mean value of CH indicates that, on average, 22 percent of school-aged children reside outside the attendance zone (but inside the convex hull).
 In other words, only 22 percent of children are “by-passed” by the actual zone.
 Finally, the mean value of PP is .62, which indicates that most attendance zones do not resemble a circle, neither are most of them highly irregular.
 Table 2 shows that there are small differences in the mean shape of attendance zones located in racially diverse and racially homogeneous school districts.

-To obtain an overall sense of whether attendance zones are compact or irregular, we compare them with the shapes of 2010 U.S. Congressional Districts.
+To obtain an overall sense of whether attendance zones are compact or shaped irregularly, we compare them with the shapes of 2010 U.S. Congressional Districts.
 The U.S. Supreme Court generally provides states with the power to determine how Congressional Districts are drawn and recognizes that some states will use this power to delineate districts that lead to a partisan advantage (Vieth v.
 Jubelirer 2004).
 Although the power to delineate Congressional Districts is not unlimited, states have considerable leeway to delineate irregularly shaped districts, and many partisan-leaning state legislatures take advantage of their power to create irregularly shaped Congressional Districts.
 Thus, one way to determine the extent to which attendance zones are drawn irregularly is to compare them with legislative districts (in states that have more than one seat in Congress).

 We find that the average PP for U.S. Congressional Districts is .78 while it is .62 for attendance zones.
 The average CV and CH values for U.S. Congressional Districts are .31 and .37, respectively.5 Values of CV and CH are .15 and .22 for attendance zones.
 Across all three measures, irregularity in attendance zones is about almost standard deviations lower than U.S. Congressional Districts (see Table 2).
-This is an indication that attendance zones are, on average, not highly irregular.
-Still, some attendance zones are wildly irregular, allowing us to explore the correlation between attendance zone shape and racial diversity.
+This is an indication that attendance zones are, on average, not highly irregular in shape.
+Still, some attendance zones are wildly irregular in shape, allowing us to explore the correlation between attendance zone shape and racial diversity.

 Correlations among Attendance Zone Characteristics

-While it appears that the average attendance zone is relatively compact and racially homogeneous, a key question is whether higher values of attendance zone irregularity are correlated with higher or lower values in attendance zone racial diversity.
+While it appears that the average attendance zone is relatively compact and racially homogeneous, a key question is whether higher values of attendance zone irregularity are correlated with higher or lower values of attendance zone racial diversity.
 Table 3 shows three correlation matrices.
 The top matrix consists of all 13,169 attendance zones.
 The middle examines attendance zones within racially diverse school districts and the bottom panel shows correlations among attendance characteristics in districts with a racial desegregation plan.

 The top matrix shows a very weak, positive correlation between attendance zone irregularity and absolute racial diversity (r = .11).
 The correlation coefficient between irregularity and relative diversity is also .11.
-These weak correlations are expected: It is difficult to achieve racial diversity in attendance zones when they are located in racially homogeneous school districts—no matter how irregular or compact an attendances zone is drawn.
+These weak correlations are expected: It is difficult to achieve racial diversity in attendance zones when they are located in racially homogeneous school districts—no matter how irregular or compact an attendance zone is drawn.
 Still, the correlation is positive and contradicts prior arguments that attendance zones generally serve to segregate children (Richards 2014).